 7. Early Decision and Early Action applications usually have a Nov 1 or Nov 15 deadline but CAN be as early as Oct!!
 Check the date for the schools you are interested in.

-It may seem early, but your student needs to be finalizing their list of schools, pouring over school websites, compiling a spreadsheet of dates, and working on essays this summer.
+It may seem early, but your student needs to be finalizing their list of schools, pouring over school websites, compiling a spreadsheet of dates, and working on essays during the summer.
 Most of our students will be taking a full, rigorous course-load once the school year begins and there are a LOT of moving parts to senior year.

 They WILL get frustrated and overwhelmed.